 Average Closing Costs in the Aloha State

 Refinancing a Mortgage in Hawaii: Big Savings, But Mind the Closing Costs

 Hawaii's combination of large mortgage balances and strong price appreciation create compelling conditions for refinancing.
 Say you have a 30-year mortgage for $500,000 at 5 percent interest, with a monthly payment of $2,147.
 Refinancing for the same amount and term at a 3.5 percent rate will lower your payment to $1,796, a savings of $351 a month.
-Hawaii home prices rose 44 percent from early 2011 to early 2016, so most homeowners have plenty of equity.
-Mortgage rates fell to near-record lows in mid-2016, and the bigger your mortgage balance, the more you can save by refinancing.
+Hawaii home prices rose 32 percent from late 2014 to late 2019, so most homeowners have plenty of equity.
+Mortgage rates were at rock-bottom levels in late 2019, and the bigger your mortgage balance, the more you can save by refinancing.